siner308/todo-mcp-server/docs/basic_todo_feature.md

 - Provide a simple and efficient way for individuals to manage their daily tasks.
 - Help users keep track of what needs to be done, mark completed items, and remove unnecessary tasks.
 - Allow users to mark tasks as done (completed) or not done (incomplete).
+- Track when each todo was created and optionally set a due date for each task.

 ---